ARTICLE

 The 2017 Tax Cuts and Jobs Act (TCJA) has many provisions that are scheduled to sunset at the end of 2025.
 Some of the most notable sunset provisions include:

-The lifetime gift and estate tax exemption is $12.06 million (doubled for married couples).
+The federal lifetime gift and estate tax exemption is $13.61 million (doubled for married couples).
 This historically high exemption is set to decrease to $5 million, adjusted for inflation, in 2026.
-There are strategies that currently exist to help maximize your use of the exemption between now and 2026.
-We recommend starting those conversations now.
+There are strategies that currently exist to help maximize your use of the exemption before 2026, but you must start those conversations now.

 Unless Congress extends the TCJA or makes other changes, the top Federal tax bracket for individuals, estate and trust income will increase from 37% to 39.6% in 2026.